Your paddle grip isn't a one-time decision. It changes based on where you are on the court and what you're trying to do.

 Love pickleball?
 Then you'll love our free newsletter.
 We send the latest news, tips, and highlights for free each week.

-The Grip Changes Everything
+The Pickleball Paddle Grip Changes Everything

 When you're back on the baseline, you want your hand hanging off the end of the paddle.
 This gives you leverage and lets you snap through the ball with more power and spin.

 But up at the kitchen line?
 That's when you choke up, bringing your hand higher on the grip for faster hands and better control.
+The difference is dramatic once you feel it.

-Finding Your Grip Style
+Finding Your Pickleball Paddle Grip Style

-Before you worry about where to hold the paddle, you need to know which grip to use.
+Before you worry about where to hold the paddle, you need to know which pickleball paddle grip to use.
 Flip your paddle on its side and you'll see eight bevels forming a stop sign shape.

 Most players go continental, but Hardy prefers the hybrid grip.
 It sits right between continental (bevel two) and eastern forehand (bevel three).
 Align the inside of your index knuckle and the bottom of your palm pad on that corner, and you've got the hybrid grip that pros are using.